Skip to content

 Why do you need to define both modifyPayloadOn.insert and modifyReadResponseOn.added ?

-• modifyPayloadOn.insert — is triggered every time you write data locally (which is then synced to the server with those default values)
+• modifyPayloadOn.insert — is triggered every time you write data locally to cache (which is then synced to the server with those default values)

 • modifyReadResponseOn.added — is triggered every time data comes in from your remote store (the server)